Make a Difference

 The BCAPA has been selected by the Archaeology Branch as the agency responsible for coordinating the delivery of the RISC course Archaeological and CMT Inventory Training for Crew Members.
 More information on the RISC course is available here.

 The Standards of Practice Committee updates, organizes changes, and writes new Standards of Practice for members conducting archaeological work.
-If you have any questions regarding the Standards of Practice or would like to join this committee please contact the committee chair.

 The Website Committee assist the directors in maintaining the website, works on projects to revitalize and streamline website content, and are responsible for administering the BCAPA Facebook site.